 Are you just getting started as a landlord in Florida?
 Or, are you a seasoned landlord with an expansive investment portfolio?
 Whatever stage you’re at in your career as a landlord, you need to keep up to date with the Florida law.
-This law outlines the landlord and tenant legal rights and responsibilities of both parties.
+This law outlines the landlord-tenant legal rights and responsibilities of both parties.

-As a landlord, being knowledgeable about your legal responsibilities and when you need to provide notice to your renters is crucial.
+As landlords, being knowledgeable about your legal responsibilities and when you need to provide notice to your renters is crucial.
 It’ll not only ensure smooth tenancies but will help you avoid getting into legal disputes with your renter.
 Both parties however, have responsibilities.

 The following is a basic overview of Florida Landlord Tenant Law for the parties involved.